 Nashville, TN | Painting, Sculpture, Mixed Media, Installation

 My work embodies the transformational spirit of the vernacular.
-I search for and collect articles and materials with a specific history.
-I then add to the history of the thing by employing multiple techniques and processes such as airbrushing, spray painting, vacuum forming, or simply reassembling the object.
-Over the past sixteen years, I have been professionally custom airbrushing at t-shirt and car shops, athletic events, carnivals, festivals, and homes.
-Customizing and personalizing things is to me a rite.
+I intentionally complicate issues such as hip-hop, sports, and art history in order to offer new perspectives and associations for established symbols.
+I search for and collect objects and materials with a specific history.
+I then add to the history of the object by employing techniques such as airbrushing, spray painting, vacuum forming, or simply reassembling the object.
+Customizing and personalizing to me is a rite.
 I believe in the ability to transcend the original state and meaning of things.
-I see myself in the work and realize that I, too, have potential to change.
+I see myself in the work and realize that I, too, have the potential to change.

-Three art-making processes dominate my studio practice: airbrushing, spray painting, and scavenging abandoned things.
+Two art-making processes dominate my studio practice: spraying with either an airbrush or spray can and scavenging abandoned objects.
 There is an exceptional quality to my painting process.
 Airbrushing enables me to work in large and small-scale detail without my tool physically touching the surface.
-Layers of paint evenly recoat the material without altering its form.
+Layers of paint evenly re-coat the material without altering it's form.
 I collect mass-produced, publicly displayed, and abandoned urban forms like fallen street signs, basketballs, car-bumpers, and hubcaps.
-My work relates to traditions of folk art, hip hop, street art and occupies a space between low and high art culture.

 As a result of my alchemy, I produce new artifacts out of older recognizable forms.
 My new artifacts are obviously not found in everyday life the way that I present them, so I challenge the viewer to see not only what is present, but what is represented.